OpenDreamKit/OpenDreamKit/Proposal/LaTeX-proposal/README.md

 is via the ```git-subrepo``` extension of ```git```.
 Unfortunately this is not part of git (yet).
-So you as the paper repos maintainer have to [install it first](https://github.com/git-commands/git-subrepo#readme) if you want to install the KWARC bibs as a subrepos.
+So you as the paper repos maintainer have to [install it first](https://github.com/git-commands/git-subrepo#readme) if you want to install the proposal classes as a subrepos.
 Your users do not, they will get the subrepos automatically on ```git clone``` or ```git pull```.

 1. go to the top of your paper prehistory: ```cd path/to/top``` (you can only make a "subrepo" from there)
-2. add the LaTeX-proposal distribution repos as a "subrepo": ```git subrepo clone git@github.com:KWARC/bibs.git LaTeX-proposal```
+2. add the LaTeX-proposal distribution repos as a "subrepo": ```git subrepo clone git@github.com:KWARC/LaTeX-proposal.git LaTeX-proposal```

 Note that under ```git-subrepo``` the "external" is not updated automatically, a maintainer has to "pull" it.
 This can be seen as a feature and not a bug (there is less of a chance to break things).

 1. go to the top of your paper repository: ```cd path/to/top``` (you can only pull from there)
-2. pull the KWARC bibs repos as a "subrepo": ```git subrepo pull LaTeX-proposal```
+2. pull the proposal classes repos as a "subrepo": ```git subrepo pull LaTeX-proposal```

 To contribute changes back to the the LaTeX-proposal  repository, you analogously do